CALL US TODAY (702) 333-7777

 Premises liability cases deal with injuries and wrongful deaths that result from a hazardous condition on someone else’s property.
 Slips, trips, and falls are the most common types of premises liability accidents in Nevada.
 People often think slip-and-fall cases aren’t serious and only cause minor injuries, however they can result in significant, even catastrophic injury.
 In the some circumstances, they can lead to broken bones, spinal cord injury, brain injury, and even death.
 In many cases, we have seen businesses display a systematic failure to protect consumers as well as policies that show a blatant disregard for their safety and well being.

-At Claggett & Sykes Law Firm, we have represented a number of premises liability clients in Las Vegas for slip and falls and other accidents.
+At Claggett & Sykes Law Firm, our Las Vegas Premises Liability Attorneys have represented a number of clients in Nevada for slip and falls and other accidents.
 Here is some information about the most common types of claims we’ve handled.

 Don’t underestimate the severity of your premises liability injury.
 If you were seriously injured, you need to hold the negligent party responsible.
 Medical documentation and expert witness testimony can help prove the extent of your injuries in front of a judge or jury.
 An experienced attorney can maximize your odds of compensation after a slip and fall or other type of premises liability accident in Las Vegas.